AnandSingh314/hands-on-python/4-tuples.md

 ### Operation on Tuples
   * **constructor**: can be created using parenthesis, simple comma saperated objects and tuple(list) constructor with list input.
+  * no other operation are allowed, since Tuple is immutable